Euro ministers give blessing to Greek bailout, wooing IMF on debt

 Nonetheless, Tsipras defended his abandonment of election promises he made to austerity: "I do not regret my decision to compromise," he told the parliament in Athens.
 "We undertook the responsibility to stay alive over choosing suicide."

-(Additional reporting by Robert-Jan Bartunek, Tom Koerkemeier, Barbara Lewis, Alexander Saeedy, Julia Fioretti and Foo Yun Chee in Brussels, Toby Sterling in Amsterdam, Deepa Babington, Karolina Tagaris Michele Kambas and George Georgiopoulos in Athens, Noah Barkin in Berlin and Tim Ahmann in Washington; Writing by Alastair Macdonald; Editing by Giles Elgood and Susan Thomas)
+(Additional reporting by Robert-Jan Bartunek, Tom Koerkemeier, Barbara Lewis, Alexander Saeedy, Julia Fioretti and Foo Yun Chee in Brussels, Toby Sterling in Amsterdam, Deepa Babington, Karolina Tagaris Michele Kambas and George Georgiopoulos in Athens, Noah Barkin in Berlin and Tim Ahmann in Washington; Writing by Alastair Macdonald; Editing by Giles Elgood, John Stonestreet and Lisa Shumaker)